tc39/proposal-ses/README.md

      1. `spawn` returns that new child realm instance.

-     The total cost of a new spawned realm is four objects: the realm instance itself, the `freshGlobal` and the `eval` function and `Function` constructor specific to it.
+     The total cost of a lightweight realm is four objects: the realm instance itself, the `freshGlobal`, and the `eval` function and `Function` constructor specific to it.

   1. The evaluators of a spawned realm evaluate code in the global scope of that realm's global, using that global as their global object.

-     A spawned realm's initial `eval` inherits from their parent's `eval`.
-For each of the overriding constructors (currently only `Function`), their `"prototype"` property initially has the same value as the constructor they inherit from.
+     A lightweight realm's initial `eval` inherits from its parent's `eval`.
+For each of the overriding constructors (currently only `Function`), its `"prototype"` property initially has the same value as the constructor they inherit from.
 Thus, a function `foo` from one descendant realm passes the `foo instanceof Function` test using the `Function` constructor of another descendant of the same parent realm.
-Among sibling spawned realms, `instanceof` on primordial types simply works.
+Among sibling lightweight realms, `instanceof` on primordial types simply works.